 Sensor: Full-frame CMOS | Megapixels: 50.6MP | Autofocus: 61-point AF, 41 cross-type | Screen type: 3.2-inch, 1,040,000 dots | Maximum continuous shooting speed: 5fps | Movies: 1080p | User level: Expert

-With 50.6 million effective pixels, the 5DS is by far the highest resolution full-frame DSLR on the market.
-The same goes for the 5DS R, which is identical to the 5DS, but features an anti-aliasing cancelation filter over the sensor to help resolve a little more detail.
+With 50.6 million effective pixels, the Canon EOS 5DS is by far the highest resolution full-frame DSLR on the market today.
+The same goes for the 5DS R, which is identical to the 5DS, but features an anti-aliasing cancelation filter over the sensor to help resolve a little more detail should you need it.
 Pixel-packed sensors can be compromised, but not here.
-Image quality is superb, with fantastic detail, well controlled noise and good dynamic range, making it the ideal choice for the landscape or studio photographer.
+Image quality is superb, with as you'd expect fantastic detail, well controlled noise and good dynamic range, making it the ideal choice for the landscape or studio photographer.
 The EOS 5DS is now the benchmark for full-frame image quality, but it's not quite perfect.
 There's no Wi-Fi or Ultra HD video recording, and huge image file sizes necessitate decent memory cards and a fast computer.

 Read the full review: Canon EOS 5DS